Appearance

 But institutions change.
 The relevant question is trajectory.

-Since the early 2000s, the Church has published the Joseph Smith Papers (27 volumes, National Archives standard), released 13 Gospel Topics Essays on its most sensitive historical topics, published Saints in four volumes openly discussing seer stones, polygamy, the priesthood ban, and Mountain Meadows, opened a public Church History Library, and released the first photograph of the seer stone in 2015.[2][3]
+Since the early 2000s, the Church has published the Joseph Smith Papers (27 volumes, National Archives standard) and released 13 Gospel Topics Essays on its most sensitive topics.
+It published Saints in four volumes openly discussing seer stones, polygamy, the priesthood ban, and Mountain Meadows.
+It opened a public Church History Library.[4][5]

-This is a coordinated, multi-decade, multi-million-dollar commitment to publishing difficult history under the Church's own name.
-Not a reluctant concession forced by critics.
+That's a coordinated, multi-decade, multi-million-dollar commitment to publishing difficult history under the Church's own name.
 The CES Letter was written in 2013 — the same year this transparency revolution was accelerating.

 "Hidden history" that wasn't hidden